 - The Group also adopts a budgeting process where operating units prepare budgets for the following year, discussions are held between the Management and the heads of operating units to ensure the budgets are attainable and realistic.
-A management reporting system is in place to carry out monthly monitoring and review of financial results and forecasts against budgets for all business units, with remedial action taken immediately for major variances and followed up, where necessary. - The Group has implemented the Recurrent Related Party Transactions ("RRPT") Procedures to ensure proper identification and reporting of RRPT, and to ensure that the RRPT are conducted on arms-length basis, on prices and terms not more favourable to the Related Parties than those generally available to the public and not to the detriment of the minority shareholders of the Group. - Monthly Management Meetings are held regularly to identify, discuss and resolve strategic, operational, financial and key management issues. - Other scheduled meetings held monthly or bimonthly include Credit Control Meeting to evaluate and approve credit terms and limits for customers; Sales and Marketing Meeting to formulate sales strategies, update market information as well as to review collection; and Production Meeting to resolve operational issues.
+A management reporting system is in place to carry out monthly monitoring and review of financial results and forecasts against budgets for all business units, with remedial action taken immediately for major variances and followed up, where necessary. - The Group has implemented the Recurrent Related Party Transactions ("RRPT") Procedures to ensure proper identification and reporting of RRPT, and to ensure that the RRPT are conducted on arms-length basis, on prices and terms not more favourable to the Related Parties than those generally available to the public and not to the detriment of the minority shareholders of the Group.
+All recurrent related party transactions are dealt with in accordance with the MMLR of Bursa.
+The Audit Committee and the Board review the recurrent related party transactions at the respective meetings of the Audit Committee and the Board.